sophiahorigan/website/_pages/research.md

 ## Research Topics

-I am a computational ecologist with a passion for performing research at the intersection of theory and empiricism.
+I am a computational ecologist interested in how we can apply High-Performance Computing to investigate bioligical questions.

 {% include feature_row %}